 A homage to Martha Rosler and 'The Semiotics of the Kitchen'.
 Photos taken (aspect ration 3/4) without set design or premeditated layout, of the kitchen one morning.

-The role of women and their domesticity is changing and is having an impact on our ideas around feminism.
-Ideas around defining gender in binary terms are changing.
-Linda Mcdowell writes interestingly about 'Gender, Identity and Place: Understanding Feminist Geographies'.
+The role of women and domesticity is changing and is having an impact on our ideas around feminism and defining gender in binary terms.

 A CATASTROPHE OF UNSPEAKABLE MAGNITUDE

 The aim of this project was to somehow represent a broad interpretation of the experience of motherhood amongst X Generation women and to challenge invested sensitivities around fertility, value, self belief and sanity.

 Based on the same interviews with 28 women as used in ABOUT CREATIVITY and inspired by the films of Sally Potter, Daria Martin, William Kentridge, Tacita Dean and Jennet Thomas, I have created a four and a half minute docufictional film about three women and their experience of fertility.